Payinnov/Payliko-Plugin-WooCommerce/README.md

  - Enable the plugin.
  - Go to **Plugins** / **Installed Plugins**.
-   Activate the "Payliko payment WooCommerce"
+   Activate the "Payinnov payment WooCommerce"

  - Go to your WordPress admin panel **WooCommerce** / **Settings**.
-   In the **Payments** tab of the Payliko plugin, you can **Manage** the parameters enter your Retailer credentials a Payliko administrator password and then click **Save changes**.
+   In the **Payments** tab of the Payinnov plugin, you can **Manage** the parameters enter your Retailer credentials a Payinnov administrator password and then click **Save changes**.

 ## API credentials
-To create a new Retailer' certificate, you should sign up as a Business account in the <a href="https://payliko.com/#/signup">PayLiko Dashboard</a>, then go to the CMS page, and copy the uuid string.
+To create a new Retailer' certificate, you should sign up as a Business account in the <a href="https://payliko.com/#/signup">Payinnov Dashboard</a>, then go to the CMS page, and copy the uuid string.

 <p>
   <img